 Gel without soap.

-As a rule, its base is glycerin, and it is intended for dry and sensitive skin.
+Typically, its base is glycerin, and it is intended for dry and sensitive skin.

 Cleansing milk, cream, cream.